LucyQ19/liriNodeApp/README.md

 ### How to Use LIRI:

-1. Open to your terminal such as Bash.
+1. Open your terminal such as Bash.
 2. Navigate to the liri-node-app folder that contains the liri.js file.
 3. Type one of the four commands in your terminal.
-4. The system will display list of results based on your command and specific input.
+4. The system will display your results based on your command and specific input, and then updates the log.txt file with your latest results.

+### concert-this

+![Image of concert-this]

+(./images/concertThis)

 ### Thanks for visiting my github!